Cart

 • Best Time to Visit: May to August

-• Recommended Visiting Hours: About 2 to 3 hours
+• Recommended Visiting Hours: 2 - 3 x hours

 • Things to Do: Photography, Architecture, Buddhism